fattyageboy/berthcare/design-documentation/features/care-coordination/README.md

   - Queue alert locally
   - Show: "Alert will send when connected"
   - Send immediately when online
-  - Notify nurse when sent
+  - Notify caregiver when sent
 ```

 ### Escalation (If No Response)